 Start with a Solution People Want

-Uber found an easy target in tackling the taxicab industry.
-In most cities, the taxicab industry is marred by poor service, poor response times, dirty cabs, rude drivers, and a generally poor customer experience.
-For people who use cabs out of necessity, cabs have become a necessary evil.
+Uber found an easy target in tackling the taxicab industry; riders in most cities, even if they were dissatisfied with the customer service and response times, didn’t have an alternative way of getting around that made financial sense.
 Uber reimagined the entire experience by making it more convenient, more reliable, more seamless – generally more enjoyable.
 Uber’s first launch city was its home base of San Francisco, which happens to be home to a large tech-savvy population that looks for ways to use technology to improve their quality of life.
 The fact that the city has a poor cab infrastructure to begin with helped Uber become the cool, high-tech “wow” solution at the right time and place.

 Turn Early Adopters into Raving Fans